hausdorff/davidbalbert.github.com/_posts/2014-06-24-recovering-deleted-files-using-only-grep.md

 I spent a week or so on it.
 No version control &mdash; I was both youthful and arrogant.

 After ironing out all the little systems bugs, I began cleaning up the directory to package up and send off for grading.
-I went to remove something in the directory that started with the letter m, and when I hit tab, zsh helpfully completed this to `malloc.c`.
+I went to remove something in the same directory that also started with the letter m, and when I hit tab, zsh helpfully completed this to `malloc.c`.

 By the time I had noticed, it was too late.